The Welsh name for Wales is Cymru. The Welsh motto is 'Cymru am byth'. It means 'Wales forever'.

 Mount Everest is named after Colonel Sir George Everest, the Welsh Surveyor General of India from 1830 to 1843.

 The Welsh Assembly was voted for in a 1997 referendum.
+The result was 50.30% for, 49.70% against.
 It has limited law-making powers and some legislative powers.
-It has 60 AMs (Assembly Members) and is based in Cardiff Bay.
+It has 60 Members and is based in Cardiff Bay.
+On 6 May, 2020, the Welsh Assembly underwent a rebrand - it became known as Senedd Cymru (Welsh Parliament), while its politicians will be called Members of the Senedd (MS).

 Welshman Edwin Stevens (1905–1995) designed the world's first wearable electronic hearing aid.